zhumeisongsong/blog/_posts/2019-07-10-react-hooks.md

 React uses a global array or linked list structure to store the state of each component (e.g., the state managed by useState or useReducer).
 During every render, React maintains a pointer to the Hook storage corresponding to the current component.

-Since functional components are pure functions, React relies on the order of Hook calls to maintain their correctness.
+Since function components are pure functions, React relies on the order of Hook calls to maintain their correctness.

 ## Closures' Characteristics